Regulations & Documents

 The formal frame of study, specifying degree and exam regulations as well as the prescribed course programme for the masters course in International Software Systems Science is laid down in the following documents:

-- General Examination Regulations(177.6 KB) (Allgemeine Prüfungsordnung APO, official German version)
+- General Examination Regulations(177.6 KB, 22 pages) (Allgemeine Prüfungsordnung APO, official German version)

 This document describes the general regulation as they apply to all the degree programmes at the WIAI Faculty.